How do I commission a portrait drawing?

 2. Size and Medium

-Decide on the size of drawing you would like; A3 or A4 and whether you want it drawn in graphite pencil or coloured pencil.
+We then decide on the size of drawing you would like and whether you want it drawn in graphite pencil or coloured pencil.
+Then I confirm the price for your chosen drawing and a timescale for delivery.

 3. Drawing

-When you are happy with all the details we have agreed on, then I start drawing.
+When you are happy with all the details we have agreed on, I start drawing.

 4. Approval

-When I am almost finished I send you a preview so we can discuss the drawing and make any changes before I finish.
+When I am almost finished I email you a digital preview so you can see the drawing and we can discuss any changes before I finish.
 On completion I send you a scan of the drawing via email for you to approve.

 5. Delivery